mrkami1/Kronos-RGB/README.md

 # Kronos RGB
-Easy to use RGB software that can control addressable RGB LEDs such as the **WS2812B**.
+Easy to use RGB software that is designed to control addressable RGB LEDs such as the **WS2812B**.

 ## Hardware Requirements
-1. **STM32F103** microcontroller flashed with the **Maple Mini bootloader** -OR- Any arduino with at least 32kb of memory
+1. **STM32F103** microcontroller flashed with the **Maple Mini bootloader -OR-** Any arduino with at least 32kb of memory
 2. Power supply that can handle the amount of LEDs you need
 3. A cable that connects the microcontroller to a USB port on your system (internal USB ports and headers will work)